lucasbarber78/restaurant-review-scraper-puppeteer/README.md

 - Check if the restaurant has any reviews on that platform
 - Try running with just one platform to isolate the issue
 - Run with `--update-structure` to adapt to DOM changes

-### Warning: "Date parsing failed"

-- This usually means the date format wasn't recognized
-- The review will still be included but might not be filtered correctly by date
-- Consider updating the date parsing patterns in `date_utils.py`

 ## Contributing